Sen. Corker calls White House 'adult day care center' after Trump attack

 Late last month, Corker announced that he would not see re-election, fueling speculation that he might challenge the president in a GOP primary.

-And Sunday's comments come after reports earlier this week that Tillerson was on the verge of resigning this past summer amid mounting policy disputes and clashes with the White House.
+And Sunday's comments come after reports last week that Tillerson was on the verge of resigning this past summer amid mounting policy disputes and clashes with the White House.